 A wide variety of writing support is available to you.
 Support can be found in Geisler Library room 202 where we offer individual sessions on any aspect of any writing assignment.
 Each section of Intersections, our first year seminar, and many other writing-intensive courses have a writing tutor paired with the course to support student learning.

 Our writing tutors do more than just go to classes and tutor writing; they are also involved in a wide variety of events and organizations.
 Consulting with their classmates and fellow student writers helps develop their leadership skills.
 Our students use these skills in a variety of settings:

-Appointments with a writing tutor can be set up individually at your convenience.
+Appointments with a writing tutor can be scheduled individually at your convenience.

 Implemented nearly 50 years ago, Central boasts one of the most successful writing-across-the-curriculum programs in the country.
 You are offered opportunities to write to learn inside the classroom, but also write outside the classroom for various professional development and service-learning opportunities and contexts.

 Through ongoing workshops and seminars, our faculty members are continually learning new and different ways to teach writing.
 Faculty workshops occur several times throughout the semester and into the summer months.

 Writing tutors are recommended by professors and receive special training in writing instruction.
 Particular focus is on Intersections as the entry point of the Writing Intensive requirement at Central College.
 In this class and others, writing tutors are trained for and paired with classes and work collaboratively with faculty members and librarians.
 In addition to these targeted courses, students from across campus can work on any part of the writing process in a one-on-one session.